Up in Smoke I, 2016

 every ten years or so to photograph the city.
 My first solo show titled Dubuque Revisited, was the result of shooting there in the mid-80's with a 35mm camera and black and white film.

-My most recent return, in the Spring of 2015, revealed a city with the same old buildings and steep hills, but it had transformed from a small industrial city of big shoulders to a city focused on bringing in tourist dollars.
+My return in the Spring of 2015 revealed a city with the same old buildings and steep hills, but it had transformed from a small industrial city of big shoulders to a city focused on bringing in tourist dollars.
 Not only had the city changed dramatically, but it was clear that my memories of what the city had been were merely memories of memories of memories.

 My memories, and the city, had become fractal, and fractical, versions of the memory and the city that